mechatroner/RBQL/README.md

 #### FOLD()
 FOLD is an aggregate function which accumulates all values into a list.
 By default it would return the list joined by pipe `|` character, but you can provide a callback function to change this behavior.
+FOLD is very similar to GROUP_CONCAT function in MySQL
 Example (Python): `select a2, FOLD(a1, lambda v: ';'.join(sorted(v))) group by a2`
 Example (JavaScript):  `select a2, FOLD(a1, v => v.sort().join(';')) group by a2`